 Air services from Jersey are excellent with services to London being particularly frequent.
 There are also flights to many European centres, including Paris and Amsterdam.

-Offshorecompanycorp will assist you to obtain all documents required for opening company in Brunei anf then.
-Your Offshore Company will be completely organized and ready for opening a corporate bank account in a bank of your choice.
+Offshorecompanycorp will assist you to obtain all documents required for opening company in Jersey and then your Offshore Company will be completely organized and ready for opening a corporate bank account in a bank of your choice.
 You may also create your own package by ordering additional services according to your business needs.